-With over two millennia of history behind it, sake is hardly your typical run-of-the-mill alcohol beverage.
+With over two millennia of history behind it, Japanese sake isn't your typical run-of-the-mill alcohol beverage.

-This traditional Japanese spirit has become as synonymous with Japan as beer is to Germany; it’s not just a drink, but a source of national pride deeply entrenched within both ancient and modern Japanese culture & tradition.
+This traditional Japanese brew has become as synonymous with Japan as beer is to Germany.
+In Japan, it's not just a drink; it's a source of national pride.
+Sake is deeply entrenched within both ancient and modern Japanese culture & tradition.

 Ready to learn everything you ever needed to know about sake?
-Let this complete guide to sake for beginners help light the way!
+Let this complete introduction to sake for beginners light the way!

 What is sake?

-Although sake isn’t exactly unknown in the Western world, there’s plenty of misinformation surrounding it.
+Although sake isn't unknown in the Western world, plenty of misinformation surrounds it.

 Technically, sake is the Japanese term for all alcoholic beverages.
-It includes everything from beer & wine to uniquely local brews like shochu and what English speakers lovingly (and mistakenly) refer to as sake.
+It includes everything from beer & wine to local brews like shochu and what English speakers lovingly (and mistakenly) call sake.

-If there was ever any doubt as to how important sake is to Japan, simply look to its indigenous name.
-What we’ve labelled as sake is named nihonshu in Japanese, roughly translating to “Japanese alcohol.”
+If there was any doubt as to how important sake is to Japan, simply look to its indigenous name.
+What we've labelled as sake is named nihonshu in Japanese.
+The term roughly translates to "Japanese alcohol."

 (For simplicity and to avoid confusion, we'll stick to the familiar English term sake moving forward.)

-Now that we’re a bit clearer on the terms, let’s look at what’s makes sake different than other alcoholic beverages…
+Now that we're clearer on what sake is, let's see what makes sake different than other alcoholic beverages...

 The most common varieties of rice used in making sake fall under the label of short- and medium-grain japonica.
 Compared to regular long-grain rice, japonica grains feature a rounder and denser starch core.

 Within this classification, there are nine common premium sake-brewing rice (sakamai) varieties.
-They come from various locations around the country and each capture subtle taste differences in the final brew.
+They come from various locations around the country.
+Each capture subtle taste differences in the final brew.

 For a master sake brewer (toji), water is, along with rice, one of the most important elements in brewing a great sake.
 Many sake breweries are located close to mountain streams and underground springs.

 While the rest of the ingredients of sake are straight-forward, koji tends to trip up sake beginners.
-Koji, also known by its scientific name aspergillus oryzae, is a mold that helps to break the rice starches into sugars in preparation for fermentation.
+Koji, also known by its scientific name aspergillus oryzae, is a special mold.
+Koji helps break the rice starches into sugars to prepare for fermentation.

-As important as both water and rice are for brewing sake, the process can’t even get off the ground without the koji.
+As important as both water and rice are for brewing sake, the sake production process can't get off the ground without koji.

-The quality of koji also effects the sake’s flavor profile immensely.
-That’s why koji production (seigiku) itself is taken so seriously among brewers.
+The quality of koji also affects the sake's flavor profile immensely.
+That's why sake brewers take koji production (seigiku) itself so seriously.

 Much like with beer, the type of yeast used will change the flavor and, especially, the aroma of the sake.

-Yeast is essential to the sake brewing process (as it is with other alcoholic beverages) as it converts the sugars created by the koji into alcohol and carbon dioxide.
+Yeast is essential to the sake brewing process (as it is with other alcoholic beverages).
+It converts the sugars created by the koji into alcohol and carbon dioxide.

 How is sake made?